At a glance: Integrate your Google Ads account with AppsFlyer to display attribution data from all of your campaigns.

 Since modeled conversions are not reliant on device IDs, starting with the iOS14.5 release, the iOS install app campaign inventory logic employed by Google is as follows:

-- iOS ACI Display channel/inventory can be attributed, only when a device ID is present, in case there is consent on both the advertiser and the publisher apps.
-Please note that Google currently claims only clicks on iOS, not impressions.
+iOS ACI Display inventory can be attributed when a device ID is present, provided that both the advertiser app and the publisher app have user consent.

 Using deferred deep linking in App campaigns